zuixjs/cdnjs/README.md

 - dist/lodash.min.js
 ```

-The auto-update process will look for `dist/*` inside the named tarball and copy the JavaScript file(s) to cdnJS, minus the `dist` path.
+The auto-update process will look for `dist` inside the named tarball and copy all the JavaScript file(s) to cdnJS, minus the `dist` path.
 The resulting files in cdnJS will be:

 ```
 ajax/libs/lodash.js/1.0.0/lodash.js